Collegeville in Birmingham in Jefferson County, Alabama — The American South (East South Central)

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Civil Rights.
 In addition, it is included in the Birmingham Civil Rights Heritage Trail series list.
 A significant historical month for this entry is January 1957.

 Location.
 33° 33.114′ N, 86° 48.136′ W. Marker is in Birmingham, Alabama, in Jefferson County.
-Marker is at the intersection of 32nd Street North and 29th Avenue North, on the left when traveling south on 32nd Street North.
+It is in Collegeville.
+It is at the intersection of 32nd Street North and 29th Avenue North, on the left when traveling south on 32nd Street North.
 Touch for map.
-Marker is in this post office area: Birmingham AL 35207, United States of America.
+Marker is at or near this postal address: 3205 29th Ave N, Birmingham AL 35207, United States of America.
 Touch for directions.